usnikchawla/ARiAC-Workcell-Control-2022/README.md

-# Pick and Place Spring 2022 Setup
+# ARiAC Workcell Control 2022 setup

 This repository sets up the simulation environment for the Pick and Place Spring 2022 project.